Kaiqgs/Algos-n-Code/FiniteAutomata/README.md

 In order to execute the
 program, you can simply run the .exe in the Debug folder.
-So, given you are in the main folder
+So, given you are in the main folder:

 ```
 "FiniteAutomata/bin/Debug/FiniteAutomata.exe"